AarshBatra/biteSizedAQ/11.air.pol.life.exp.calc.apte.other.methods/README.md

 blows from a factory toward a town (compared to days when it blows away from the town), the factory’s pollution is likely causing the health problems.

-**What They Found:** Deryugina’s team found that each 1 microgram per cubic meter increase in PM2.5 exposure (as predicted by wind patterns) increased death rates by 0.69 per million elderly Americans over the following three days.

 **Strengths:**